Chyannetech/Chyannetech/README.md

 ### Hi 👋🏻 I'm Chyanne
 - 🎓 I recently graduated from General Assembly's Software Engineering Immersive Bootcamp
 - 📚 What do I believe?
-Failer is a learning tool.
+Failure is a learning tool.
 - 😎 Motto: Enjoy life -- Take chance.
 - 👯 I’m looking to collaborate on: Anything involving cloud computing, AI, AR, VR, blockchain defi and more.
 - 💬 Ask me about: Tech gadgets